Maria Dahvana Headley: Editorial work

 Headley is co-editor with Neil Gaiman on the New York Times-bestselling anthology Unnatural Creatures, an anthology to benefit 826DC, containing natural history-themed monster stories by a variety of authors both living and dead, including Samuel R. Delany, E. Nesbit, Diana Wynne Jones, Nalo Hopkinson, Headley and Gaiman.

 Awards and recognition

 Headley is a 2020 World Fantasy Award winner.
 In 2017, she was nominated for a World Fantasy Award in Short Fiction for "Little Widow."
 Her novel The Mere Wife was nominated for the 2019 World Fantasy Award for Best Novel.
 Her Beowulf: A New Translation received the 2021 Harold Morton Landon Translation Award. and the 2021 Hugo Award for Best Related Work.

 Personal life

 Headley lived in Seattle for many years before returning to New York City.
 She was married to Robert Schenkkan from 2004 to 2012.

 In 2018, while at an event for her novel The Mere Wife, she met Will Badger, one of the founders of the Tolkien Lecture on Fantasy Literature.
 He had come to invite her to deliver the lecture, which she accepted.
-They kept in contact and eventually fell in love.
-She gave birth to their son Grimoire in 2019.
+They stayed in contact and began a relationship shortly thereafter.
+Their son, Grimoire, was born in 2019.